 Marcus & Millichap announces promotion

-Detroit — Marcus & Millichap Real Estate Investment Services said it has promoted Simon Jonna to the position of VP investments.
+Miami — Marcus & Millichap Real Estate Investment Services has promoted Gabriel A. Britti to associate VP investments.